 I never go to galleries in Summer as I want to be outside, so it’s a good way to see some culture, get those steps up and I find that usually, there’s always a good cafe and shop at an art gallery to have something to eat at afterwards.
 White Rabbit and MCA have fantastic cafes onsite.

 Take the opportunity to learn an amazing new skill when looking for things to do in Sydney when it’s raining!
 Terrarium workshops have become hugely popular as they are fantastic great indoors activities in Sydney when you’re wondering what to do when it’s raining.

 You know what’s great about learning how to make a terrarium?
 You’ll be able to make them as gifts to give to friends & family when you’re stuck for ideas because everyone loves a terrarium.

-Also they are the easiest little jungles to look after and require watering like once a week.
+They are the easiest little jungles to look after and require watering like once a week.
 This means you can say goodbye to killing your future plants in your home!
-Also, it’s a fun class and it’s based indoors so you can still have a great day in Sydney when it’s raining!

 What a better way to take advantage of the rain in Sydney other than to head straight to the spa.
 The best day spa Sydney we found online are Bath Houses and Gillian Adams Spa.

 Bath Houses recommend you start with their famous baths, which at 39C will relax you in no time.
 For $31 for 30 minutes, this is a good way to start the weekend.
 They also offer loads of other treatments including massages and tarot reading and with their three locations, you should be able to get to one of them quite easily.

 For those of you living in the North Shore, we found the gem, Gillian Adams Spa.
 The pool and steam will set you back $70 for 50 minutes and they have load of other services as well to try such as microdermabrasion, massage, full body exfoliation and many more.
 The pool looks absolutely beautiful though (pictured above).